When I told my husband I was planting purslane in the garden, I suspect he thought I’d lost my mind.

 At that point, it’s ready to be transplanted.

-You can actually get away with cutting 1-inch pieces of the stem and burying them entirely, 1/4 inch deep directly in the garden.
+You can actually get away with cutting one-inch pieces of the stem and burying them entirely, quarter of an inch deep directly in the garden.

 In a few weeks, you’ll start to see new plants popping out of the soil.
 I’ve yet to have a single cutting fail when I planted them this way.